nuclearWinters/lerna-monorepo/README.md

 # Monorepo with GraphQL Microservices and React Relay specifications

 This project explores microservices in a monorepository.
-These microservices expose a GraphQL schema with Relay specifications and support HTTP2 at application layer.
+These microservices expose a GraphQL schema with React Relay specifications and support HTTP2 at application layer.

-The Frontend is a Single Page Application built with React and Relay.
-It uses code splitting techniques to reduce the main bundle size and start requesting data from the server sooner with a render-as-you-fetch pattern.
-It uses Suspense features to handle the loading states and also uses an Atomic CSS Framework to generate a small CSS file.
+Frontend is a Single Page Application built with React and React Relay.
+It uses code splitting techniques to reduce the main bundle size and starts requesting data from the server sooner thanks to a render-as-you-fetch pattern.
+It uses Suspense features to handle the loading states.
+Also, it uses an Atomic CSS Framework to generate a small CSS file.

 To handle GraphQL Subscriptions the application is using Server-Sent Events (to support realtime features).
 It uses Docker to run the microservices and databases (MongoDB and Redis) locally.
-The project uses an Event Driven Architecture thanks to Kafka.
+Implementing an Event Driven Architecture with Kafka (workers are not indempotent yet).

-Authentication and Authorization is done with JWT tokens.
-The Auth microservice uses gRPC to communicate with other microservices and it uses refresh tokens to handle sessions.
+For Authentication and Authorization we are using JSON Web Tokens with a Refresh Token implementation.
+Microservices uses gRPC to communicate and verify tokens.

-Finally we are testing the project with Jest: We test Kafka events by using testcontainers library, we test MongoDB by using @shelf/jest-mongodb and GraphQL microservices by using Supertest.
+Finally we are testing the project with Jest: We test Kafka events by using the *testcontainers* library, we test MongoDB by using the *@shelf/jest-mongodb* library and GraphQL microservices by using the *supertest* library.

+(I'm experimenting with Rust and Cassandra in other folders.)

 **Programming Languages:**